TracyMuso/Book-shelf-app/README.md

 # 📖 MelodyRentals Backend <a name="about-project"></a>
 ![Melody Rentals-logo](./IMG_4089.png)

-**Book shelf** is a book app. users can make reading lists with their fourite books
+**Book shelf** is a reading list app.
+It allows users to make a collection of books and with it make organized reading lists based on different genres.
+Books and reading lists can be set to either public or private.
+Public reading lists can have likes only.
+A user can like and comments on a certain book.
+Only a logged in user can add books, create reading lists and actively engage with the other content on the website.

 ## 🛠 Built With <a name="built-with"></a>